 People often ask me, "How do you do it?
 How do you stay so positive?"

 Really?
 Me?
 Positive?
 If you told my family that I'm a positive person, they would laugh their heads off!
 Unfortunately, they see the real me, and while I try not to let them see it, the "real me" comes out all too often.
 The real me needs too much help to get normal things done.
 If I want to go out, for example, someone else has to help me get dressed (usually my husband).
 Like putting on my socks and shoes, because my spine has deteriorated to the point where I can no longer bend down.
-Also, my legs no longer bend properly because of my lymphedema.
+Also, I can't lift my legs up because of the lymphedema in them, which causes them to be heavy, big and filled with hard tissue.
 Someone else has to be on hand to get my scooter out of the car, too, because I am not allowed to lift heavy things (I have two hernias).
 And someone else needs to drive because lately, I can barely reach the pedals in the car.
 Seriously, I think I'm shrinking!

 Then He said to them all, “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it” (Luke 9:23-24, NKJV).